jonthysell/Mzinga/README.md

 ### Mzinga.Core ###

-Mzinga.Core implements all of the rules of the core Hive game (no expansion pieces).
-In that respect it is complete.
-It also contains the game AI, which is currently very weak.
-It looks at the set of valid moves, and if it sees a move that will cause it to win the game (completely surrounding the enemy Queen) it takes it, otherwise it chooses a valid move at random.
+Mzinga.Core implements all of the rules of the core Hive game (no expansion pieces), and in that respect it is complete.
+It also contains the game AI, though it is currently very weak.

-Most future investment in Mzinga.Core will be to improve the AI.
+Expansion pieces will be added eventually, but most future investment in Mzinga.Core will be to improve the game AI.

 ### Mzinga.CoreTest ###

 Mzinga.CoreTest contains unit tests for Mzinga.Core.

-Future investment includes increasing code coverage with more tests, in particular tests to validate the more complicated game rules.
+Future investment includes increasing code coverage with more tests.

 ### Mzinga.Engine ###